send and __send__

 that is of course just my own personal opinion here.

-Updated by hermes128 (Sebastian Herm) about 4 years ago
+Updated by hermes128 (Sebastian Herm) over 4 years ago

 Thanks for your feedback. :-)

 I agree, it's a minor (cosmetic) issue.
 For example, Rails uses

 __send__ only 17 times in its huge codebase. :-)

 send, but just replacing

 invoke to have a better named alias (yes, maybe for Ruby 3.0 ?)